16 Free Concept Map Templates (Word, PPT)

 How can technology help in making concept maps?

-Technology can help in making a concept map by making it simple and easy to use.
+Technology can help in making these maps by making it simple and easy to use.
 There are many software online which make the process of making concept maps very simple.
-Different software offers different features, with some making it able to connect links, embed documents and media, and convert maps into checklists and outlines, while others incorporate features that allow one to add photos of your hand-written concept maps and search across maps for different keywords.
+Different software offers different features, with some making it able to connect links, embed documents and media, and convert maps into checklists and outlines, while others incorporate features that allow one to add photos of your hand-written maps and search across maps for different keywords.

 About This Article